Panasonic GX80 vs Sony HX400V

 |16.||Sony H400||-||mono / mono||-||-||micro||2.0||Y||-||-|

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the GX80 and the HX400V are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the HX400V does not have a direct predecessor.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.